krownlesskev/chin-up/README.md

 All in one application with resources to help you improve your mental health.

+I started working on this app to learn how to get information from API's and display them somewhere.

 Ironically I started working on this when I was going through something.

 ### Features